 Mahdi Hossaini comes from Turkey and was born in Afghanistan.
 He has been part of nonprofit organizations (Together For Brothers, Making Connections).
 With Together for Brothers, he worked on a Health Impact Assessment focused on free bus passes for youth.
 He is a martial artist with national championships.
-He is a senior at Highland high school.
-It is his last year and is planning to go to college and study medicine.
 Mahdi serves as a HEP HIA Technical Assistance Provider supporting with special projects and HIA trainings.
-In fall 2019, he supported Global 505 HIA with follow technical support as they created a visual survey.
+He supported Global 505 HIA with follow technical support as they created a visual survey.

 Christina is the Health Promotion Specialist, DOH PHD, NW Region.
 In her seven years as Health Promotion Specialist in San Juan County and interim for McKinley County, Christina works closely with local, inter-sectoral, and tribal organizations to empower communities and leverage health outcomes affected by programs and policies.
 Christina served two consecutive terms as the NMPHA Northwest representative.
 Supported by the HEP team and Human Impact Partners, Christina has served as a HIA Technical Assistance Provider since 2015.
-She has provided support to state and local northwest New Mexico teams, including the McKinley Collaborative for Health Equity, Somos Un Pueblo, Unido, and Global 505.
-She currently supports the McKinley Community Health Alliance HIA team focused on housing.
+She has provided support to state and local northwest New Mexico teams, including the McKinley Collaborative for Health Equity, Somos Un Pueblo, Unido, and Global 505. the McKinley Community Health Alliance HIA team focused on housing.
 Prior to Public Health, Christina’s experience stems from eleven years in research in Diabetes Intervention models with the National Institutes of Health.
 Christina enjoys the outdoors and traveling.